An Award

 Distracted Driving Accident Impacts

-Understanding the impacts of distracted driving accidents and their causes helps determine who you can hold liable or responsible.
+Understanding dangerous distractions and how they cause motor vehicle collisions helps determine who you can hold liable or responsible.

 Head-on collisions